 Kep Merli is a private residential resort in Ksamil with a small beautiful beach.
 In front of the beach is the greek island Corfu.
 A prior reservation is needed to enter the resort.

 Palasa beach is egzotic.
-The colour of the sea is blue and turquoise because of the white little stones of the beach.
-The high greyish mountains of Llogara give a very exotic look to Palasa.
+The colour of the sea is blue and turquoise from the white little stones of the beach.
+The high greyish mountains of Llogara give a very exotic and authentic look to Palasa.

-Dhermiu village boasts some of the most famous beaches in Albania as the beach of Gjipe and Jaliksari which you and your family will enjoy.
+Dhermiu village boasts some of the most famous beaches in Albania.
+The beach of Gjipe and Jaliksari will enchant you.